samuelthen/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [E][] Hackathon (from: 29/9/2024 0000 to: 20/9/2024 2359)
-Now you have 4 task in the list.
+Now you have 4 tasks in the list.
 ```

 ### Mark a task as done : `mark`